-On 9 January 2019, the European Securities and Markets Authority (“ESMA”) published its advice to regulators across EU Member States in relation to initial coin offerings (“ICOs”) and crypto-assets in general.
+On 9 January 2019, the European Securities and Markets Authority (“ESMA”) published its advice to regulators across the EU Member States in relation to initial coin offerings (“ICOs”) and crypto-assets in general.

 It is our view that the advice can be construed as an endorsement of Malta’s legal framework on distributed ledger technology and crypto-assets.
 Below are some of the key points, including a brief explanation on how Malta’s framework corresponds to such:

-o At the heart of Malta’s legal framework are onerous obligations imposed upon issuers of crypto-assets, and industry service providers, to prevent money laundering by classifying such players as “subject persons”, in the process, imposing upon them “know your client” duties to ascertain the identity of their clients, investors and counterparties, and the provenance of wealth and any funds transferred;
+o At the heart of Malta’s legal framework are onerous obligations imposed upon issuers of crypto-assets, and industry service providers, to prevent money laundering by classifying such players as “subject persons”, in the process, imposing upon them “know your client” duties to ascertain the identity of their clients, investors, and counterparties, and the provenance of wealth and any funds transferred;

 o Issuers and industry service providers are also obliged to protect their investors.
-In this regard, Malta’s framework has reproduced most of the safeguards set out in MiFID and the Prospectus Directive, including accurate investor disclosure, segregation of assets, client categorisation and prevention of conflicts of interest.
-The same applies with respect to market integrity, with the vast provisions set out in the Market Abuse Regulation also being applicable in respect of issuers and industry service providers.
+In this regard, Malta’s framework has reproduced most of the safeguards set out in MiFID and the Prospectus Directive, including accurate investor disclosure, segregation of assets, client categorization, and prevention of conflicts of interest.
+The same applies with respect to market integrity, with the vast provisions set out in the Market Abuse Regulation also being applied in respect of issuers and industry service providers.

 o The Malta Financial Services Authority went to great lengths to develop what is now known as the “Financial Instrument Test” (“FI Test”).
-The FI Test takes the form of an elaborate questionnaire, and provides certainty as to whether a crypto-asset is: (i) a financial instrument (a term which comprises transferable securities, money market instruments, units in collective investment schemes, financial derivatives and emission allowances); (ii) electronic money (as defined in the Electronic Money Directive); (iii) a virtual token (commonly referred to as the pure utility token); or (iv) a virtual financial asset (an umbrella term for all tokens that do not qualify under any of the previous categories);
+The FI Test takes the form of an elaborate questionnaire, and provides certainty as to whether a crypto-asset is: (i) a financial instrument (a term which comprises transferable securities, money market instruments, units in collective investment schemes, financial derivatives, and emission allowances); (ii) electronic money (as defined in the Electronic Money Directive); (iii) a virtual token (commonly referred to as the pure utility token); or (iv) a virtual financial asset (an umbrella term for all tokens that do not qualify under any of the previous categories);

-o Finally, if a crypto-asset is categorised as a virtual financial asset, the new ad hoc regulatory regime set out in the Virtual Financial Assets Act and ancillary rules and regulations apply (the “VFA Framework”);
+o Finally, if a crypto-asset is categorized as a virtual financial asset, the new ad hoc regulatory regime set out in the Virtual Financial Assets Act and ancillary rules and regulations apply (the “VFA Framework”);

 o The FI Test can be accessed through this link: https://www.mfsa.com.mt/fintech/virtual-financial-assets/guidance/financial-instrument-test/.